michanto/cdk-orchestration/API.md

 - *Implements:* @michanto/cdk-orchestration.transforms.ICfnTransform

-This is the base class for CDK Transform constructs.
+CfnTransform the base class for L1 CDK Transform constructs.
+TransformBase is the L2 Transform base class.

-A CfnTransform class will have no affect on the template unless it is hosted.
-The hosting construct must support Transform processing.
-CfnTransformHostHook ensures the construct is hosted by either the antecedent CfnElement, Stack, or by another construct in the heirarchy (such as a TemplateImporter)
+Transforms are applied to Stacks, CfnElements or CfnTransformHost constructs (such as TemplateImporter).
+They allow low-level access to CloudFormation via the apply method.

 #### Initializers <a name="Initializers" id="@michanto/cdk-orchestration.transforms.CfnTransform.Initializer"></a>